iamdonovan/iamdonovan.github.io/_sources/teaching/egm722/practicals/week4.rst.txt

 For an additional challenge, try this: In the image below, notice how the area outside of the county borders has been covered by a semi-transparent overlay.
-Can you work out how to do this?
+Can you work out a way to do this?
 Check over the ``import`` statements in ``assignment_script.py`` **carefully** - there’s at least one import that we haven’t used yet, but it should help point you in the right direction.